Part Three of a three-part series:

 The horrifically flawed argument they make is…that it just isn’t terribly important what position they hold to.
 They view Bible prophecy as having somewhat lesser importance.

 But here is the problem:

-First of all, if PreTrib is an accurate, biblical teaching…then, of course, these pastors are absolutely correct: It doesn’t matter WHAT you believe on the issues.
+First of all, if PreTrib was an accurate, biblical teaching…then, of course, these pastors would be absolutely correct: It wouldn’t matter WHAT you believe on the issues.
 You’re going to be raptured ‘pre-tribulationally’ either way.
-Your views, whether correct or incorrect, are of very little consequence.
+Your views, whether correct or incorrect, would be of very little consequence.